LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/date-time-functions/_index.md

 weight = 2
 +++

-Below you will find some of the more common SQL date and time functions used and those that we will focus on in this class.
-You can find a more exhaustive list those functions here: [SQL: Date and Time Data Types and Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-and-time-data-types-and-functions-transact-sql?view=sql-server-ver15).
+Below, you will find some of the more common SQL date and time functions that we will focus on in this class.
+For a more exhaustive list of these functions, you can refer to [SQL: Date and Time Data Types and Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-and-time-data-types-and-functions-transact-sql?view=sql-server-ver15).

 ## Date and Time Functions